MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

-# Container Host Deployment - Windows Server
+# Container Host Deployment - Nano Server

 **This is preliminary content and subject to change.**

 Deploying a Windows Container host has different steps depending on the operating system and the host system type (physical or virtual).
-The steps in this document are used to deploy a Windows Container host to either Windows Server 2016 or Windows Server Core 2016, on a physical or virtual system.
-To install a Windows Container host to Nano Server see [Container Host Deployment - Nano Server](./deployment_nano.md).
+The steps in this document are used to deploy a Windows Container host to Nano Server, on a physical or virtual system.
+To install a Windows Container host to Windows Server see [Container Host Deployment - Windows Server](./deployment.md).

 For details on system requirements, see [Windows Container Host System Requirements](./system_requirements.md).

-PowerShell scripts are also available to automate the deployment of a Windows Container host.
+PowerShell scripts are available to automate the deployment of a Windows Container host.
 - [Deploy a container host in a new Hyper-V Virtual Machine](../quick_start/container_setup.md).
 - [Deploy a container host to an existing system](../quick_start/inplace_setup.md).

-## Windows Server Host
+## Nano Server Host

-The steps listed in this table can be used to deploy a container host on Windows Server 2016 and Windows Server 2016 Core.
+The steps listed in this table can be used to deploy a container host to Nano Server.
 Included are the configurations necessary for both Windows Server and Hyper-V Containers.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:100%" cellpadding="5" cellspacing="5">
 <tr valign="top">